 Please describe a time when you contributed toward making a work environment or organization more welcoming, inclusive, and diverse.
 (200 words or less)

-Then explain what you did to make the situation or environment more inclusive or better, giving the necessary detail.
+For this short essay, select a situation that is easy to explain.
+Then tell the MIT admissions committee what you did to make the situation or environment more inclusive or better, giving the necessary detail.
 Show any leadership you practiced and any opposition you may have faced.
 Finally, cite information/statistics to show how your action made the situation more inclusive or welcoming.
-If you can show systemic change, even better.
+If you can show systemic change, that is even better but of course not required!

 MIT Sloan EMBA Essay 3: Please tell us about a time when you introduced an idea that changed the way in which your organization approached a business challenge or opportunity.
 What factors did you consider, what barriers or obstacles did you face, and how did you measure success?
 (300 words or less)